 When we make a windscreen purchase we don’t think too much about the safety aspects of such a job.
 Since a windscreen replacement is an expense that is unexpected and not budgeted for, we tend to lean towards the cheapest price when we shop around.

 Whilst price is always something to consider when making a purchase, it’s often not a good indicator of quality.
 The most expensive price will not necessarily assure you of the best quality goods/services.
 In fact today we often pay too much simply because we have been sold a brand or logo that may give us status or the illusion of quality.
 That said, obtaining the absolute lowest price can often lead to cheap inferior products.

 So how can you be assured if your windscreen replacement is a quality job that has been installed like it was in the factory.
 The current method is for customers to verbally ask the repairer if they use quality products/methods.
-As you can see, this as absurd as it sounds.
+As you can see, this is as absurd as it sounds.
 Do we really believe a repairer would openly confess to using substandard materials/methods if we simply asked.

 So why should we care about this anyway, all windscreens are the same right?
 Well, not anymore, the windscreen in the modern day vehicle is a safety device.
 It supports the passenger side airbag system and in the event of a roll over, it provides over 30% of the vehicles structural strength.
-It’s critical that your windscreen is installed to a factory standard.
+It’s critical that your windscreen is installed to factory standards.